Newly Diagnosed with Parkinsons?

 If you are newly diagnosed with Parkinson's Disease, you may be feeling overwhelmed and not know where to turn.
 You are not alone.
-We encourage you to connect with someone else in the Parkinson's community.
+We encourage you to connect with someone else in your local Parkinson's community.
 It may help to talk to someone else going through the same thing.
 Some newly diagnosed people want to join a support group right away and others won't even consider it.
-Don't hesitate to contact us and we can put you in touch with someone to talk to, either in a group or one on one.
-We are not doctors or therapists, but people with Parkinson's and we are all in the same fight.
-There are things you may be able to do to fight back and live better in spite of your PD.
+When you are ready, there are many programs and services available to you.
+You don't have to do it by yourself and there are things you may be able to do to fight back and live better in spite of your PD.
 The information below highlights some of the things you can do to take charge of your health and live well with Parkinson's.

 Helpful Articles for the Newly Diagnosed

 "If I could turn back the clock and write a letter to every single one of my clients on the day they were diagnosed with Parkinson's, this is what it would say."

 This is often the toughest time.
 There’s no getting around it, and we’re sorry you have to wrestle with this truth.
 No one asks for this.
 We know that.
 You’ll never forget the day you hear the diagnosis.
 As you move through the clouds, all those thoughts and feelings, remember to give yourself a little credit...read more

 Exercise is medicine and this rings especially true for the person with Parkinson's.
 What should your exercise plan look like?
 Physical therapist Claire McLean will take you through your ideal exercise plan in this free video series.

 Dr. Laurie Mischley ND, PhD, MPH is a clinical investigator with Bastyr University and practices at Seattle Integrative Medicine.
 This video will give you a good overview of how diet can affect Parkinson's.
 Dr. Mischley updates her research on a regular basis on her online Parkinson's School.